shashnavad/wine-quality-mlops/README.md

 ### Using the Parameterized Job

-To run the pipeline with custom hyperparameters:
+To run the pipeline with custom model selection and hyperparameters:

-1. Edit the environment variables in `k8s/parameterized-job.yaml`
+1. Edit the environment variables in `k8s/parameterized-job.yaml` to include:
+   - USE_RANDOM_FOREST: "true" or "false"
+   - USE_XGBOOST: "true" or "false"
+   - USE_LIGHTGBM: "true" or "false"
+   - RF_N_ESTIMATORS: "150"
+   - RF_MAX_DEPTH: "10"
+   - And other model-specific parameters

 2. Apply the job:

 ```bash